-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-The management committe have put clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+Mental health concerns can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+The management committee have put clear systems and processes in place for identifying possible mental health concerns, including routes to escalate and clear referral and accountability systems.

-We will help prevent mental health problems by promoting resilience as part of our integrated, whole setting approach to social and emotional wellbeing, which is tailored to the needs of our pupils.
+We will help prevent mental health concerns by promoting resilience as part of our integrated, whole setting approach to social and emotional wellbeing, which is tailored to the needs of our pupils.

-Our senior mental health lead is Darren Lennon.
+Our senior mental health lead is Amy Heath.
 They are a member of our senior leadership team.
+The appointed member of our senior leadership team who supports our senior mental health lead is Darren Lennon